juliuscc/my-first-website/README.md

 ## What has changed since the original

 I've added a `README.md` file, a `.gitignore` file, and a `travis.yml` file.
-I've also removed a few files for legal reasons.
+I've also removed a few files that were not used.
 Otherwise I have tried to keep it as close to the original as possible.
 I have even kept the broken html parts.